 - religious organizations (but only for non-proselytizing work)

-Are government contractors eligible for PSLF?
-Unfortunately, borrowers who work for a private company but at a government agency aren't eligible for PSLF.
-The program's rules require you to work directly for the government to qualify for loan forgiveness.
+Note: Government contractors that work for a private company but at a government agency aren't eligible for PSLF.
+The program's rules require you to work directly for the government.
+Check out these other student loan forgiveness opportunities.

-Loan forgiveness isn't automatic because you're a teacher, healthcare worker, law enforcement officer, or other public service worker.
+Loan forgiveness isn't automatic because you're a teacher, healthcare worker, law enforcement officer, or other type of public service worker.
 You have to make 120 student loan payments before you're eligible for PSLF.

-Under the current rules, those payments must be made:
+Under the current rules, PSLF payments must be made:

 - within 15 days of your due date

 Payments made while you're in deferment, forbearance, or in default don't count.
 Under the PSLF Waiver, active duty service members can get credit for the period when their accounts were in deferment or forbearance.

 Your payments don't have to be made consecutively.
 For example, you could make some qualifying payments, miss a few months, and then pick up where you left off.
 You can also change employers — including leaving public service and resume progressing towards PSLF.

 Lump-sum future payments are allowed.
 As of August 2020, if all other program requirements are met, prepayments will count for up to 12 months or the next time you're due to recertify to complete your annual recertification, whichever is sooner.